ondemandenv/odmd-contracts-base/lib/utils/ONDEMANDENV_PLATFORM_schema.md

 ### **Step 4: Use Generated Types in the Consumer Lambda**

-After running the `gen-schemas.ts` script, the consuming service will have a new file at `lib/handlers/src/__generated__/myServiceApiBase.ts`.
+After running the `download-gen-schemas.ts` script, the consuming service will have a new file at `lib/handlers/src/__generated__/myServiceApiBase.ts`.

 Its Lambda handler can now import the generated types and use them to make type-safe calls to your service.